rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

     - everything up through pointers to compound objects seems to work well, except for some of the resource inference stuff

-So far we’ve only considered functions manipulating integer values.
-Specifications become more interesting and challenging when _pointers_ are involved, because the safety of memory accesses via pointers has to be taken into account.
+So far we’ve only considered functions manipulating numeric values.
+Specifications become more interesting when _pointers_ are involved, because the safety of memory accesses via pointers has to be taken into account.

 CN uses _separation logic resources_ and the concept of _ownership_ to reason about memory accesses.
 A resource is the permission to access a